Building Maintenance18 min read

 If you observe any of these five warning signs in your building, the recommended course of action is:

-2. Request a structural assessment: A qualified structural concrete contractor can evaluate the severity and recommend appropriate repairs.
+3. Request a structural assessment: A qualified structural concrete contractor can evaluate the severity using non-destructive testing methods and recommend appropriate repairs with cost estimates.

-3. Act promptly: Concrete deterioration is progressive — conditions worsen over time and repair costs increase.
-Early intervention is always more cost-effective.
+5. Act on the recommendations: Concrete deterioration is progressive — conditions worsen over time and repair costs increase.
+Prioritize repairs based on the assessment report, starting with safety-critical items and progressing to preventive maintenance.

-Texas Structural Concrete provides free on-site structural assessments for commercial, industrial, and federal buildings across Texas.
+Texas Structural Concrete provides free on-site structural assessments for commercial, industrial, and federal buildings across Texas and seven surrounding states.
+Our assessments include visual inspection, non-destructive testing, and a written report with prioritized repair recommendations.
 Call 661-733-7009 or request an assessment online.

 Frequently Asked Questions About These Warning Signs